 Tax Amount: the amount charged for taxes, if applicable

 Net Revenue: the amount the kitchen received as revenue, net the taxes and platform fees.
-Note that the tax amount will be transferred to your bank account but you should remit that to the proper authorities.
+The tax amount will be transferred to your bank account, but you should remit to the proper authorities.

-You can view and download these reports on your Reporting tab.
+You can view and download these reports in your Reporting tab.

 How can I see this in my Stripe account?

-Dan's Donuts is making a single $100 booking in your kitchen, and pays by credit card (meaning a 4% platform fee is applied).
+Dan's Donuts makes a single $100 booking in your kitchen, and pays by bank account (a 2% platform fee is applied).

-If your kitchen has internalized the platform fees (meaning your kitchen pays the fee):
+If your kitchen has internalized (your kitchen pays) the platform fees:

 Dan's Donuts pays: $100

-If your kitchen has externalized the platform fees (meaning Dan's Donuts pays the fee):
+If your kitchen has externalized (Dan's Donuts pays) the platform fees :

 Your kitchen receives: $100

-You'll still see an application fee of $4 in Stripe.
+You'll still see a platform (application) fee of $2.